zenna/canyoupleaseappreciatethis/_posts/2020-03-25-advance-directive.md

 ELM: Yes, if the doctor estimates a >25% chance of me recovering.
 But if they are asking, I'd guess CPR won't help, and you have my blessing to say no.

 <em>3.
-Would you want to continue mechanical respiration, i.e. use machines to keep youbreathing? </em>
+Would you want to continue mechanical respiration, i.e. use machines to keep you breathing? </em>

 ELM: Only if the doctor estimates this would increase my chances of recovering within a week by >25%.
 If they are asking, you have my blessing to say no.  If it's been a week and I'm still not in a state to make decisions for myself, please stop the machine.